leiyu3/obsidian-test/content/200 Slipbox/Interpreting the Bible.md

 * Looking for uniqueness in interpretation can be pointed to pride, or a false sense of spirituality, or vested interest
     * unique interpretation are often wrong
     * uniqueness is not the aim of interpretation
-* however due to the [[./The Reader as an Interpreter|nature of the reader]] and the [[./The Nature of Scripture|nature of Scripture]] one can  not just read the bible to get the plain meaning
+* however due to the [nature of the reader](./The%20Reader%20as%20an%20Interpreter.md) and the [nature of Scripture](./The%20Nature%20of%20Scripture.md) one can  not just read the bible to get the plain meaning